The Night Watchman (novel): Characters

 Thomas Wazhask – Thomas is a kindhearted man, a husband, and a father who spends his nights as a Watchmen in a jewel bearing plant in Turtle Mountain.
 He becomes politically involved when he reads the Indian Termination Bill and begins to organize against it.
 Wazhask translates to "muskrat" in Ojibwe and is pronounced Wa-shush-k.
-While unfortunately locked outside of his place of work during a snowstorm in the night, Thomas experiences a vision where he describes seeing Jesus Christ and others.
+While locked outside of his place of work during a snowstorm in the night, Thomas experiences a vision where he describes seeing Jesus Christ and others.

-Patrice Paranteau - Patrice (also known as Pixie) is a strong, willful 19 year old who is determined to find her missing older sister, Vera.
+Patrice Paranteau – Patrice (also known as Pixie) is a strong, willful 19 year old who is determined to find her missing older sister, Vera.
 She ventures to the city and takes up a job performing at a bar while pursuing various leads towards her sister's whereabouts.

-Vera Paranteau - Vera is Pixie's older sister who is missing in Minneapolis and has had a baby.
+Vera Paranteau – Vera is Pixie's older sister who is missing in Minneapolis and has had a baby.

-Pokey Paranteau - Pokey is Pixie's younger brother.
+Pokey Paranteau – Pokey is Pixie's younger brother.

-Zhanaat Paranteau - Mother of Pokey, Vera, and Patrice Paranteau, Zhanaat lives on the reservation and taught Patrice of traditional ways of living.
+Zhanaat Paranteau – Mother of Pokey, Vera, and Patrice Paranteau, Zhanaat lives on the reservation and taught Patrice of traditional ways of living.

-Lloyd Barnes - A local math teacher at the reservation school.
+Lloyd Barnes – A local math teacher at the reservation school.
 He is referred to as "Hay Stack" by members of the community because of his blonde hair.
 It is well known among the community that he desires a romantic relationship with Patrice Paranteau.

-Wood Mountain - A young boxer under the tutelage of Lloyd Barnes and the son of Juggie Blue.
+Wood Mountain – A young boxer under the tutelage of Lloyd Barnes and the son of Juggie Blue.
 He has a crush on Patrice, but he focuses on helping Patrice find her missing sister Vera.
 He does not pursue Patrice in the same way Barnes does.
-He fights against Joe Wobleszynski at the Battle Royale to raise money for Thomas and the other members of the community council to travel to Washington D.C.
+He fights against Joe Wobleszynski at the Battle Royale to raise money for Thomas and the other members of the community council to travel to Washington, D.C.

-Millie Cloud - The daughter of Louis Pipestone and half-sister of Grace Pipestone.
-Millie is a college student studying Economics at the University of Minnesota.
+Millie Cloud – The daughter of Louis Pipestone and half-sister of Grace Pipestone.
+Millie is a college student studying economics at the University of Minnesota.
 She later changes her major to Anthropology after spending time around her family and other Turtle Mountain Ojibwe.
 She becomes involved in the resistance effort against the passing of House Concurrent Resolution 108 bill when asked by Thomas Wazhashk and her father to present her research findings on the Turtle Mountain Reservation's resources in court.

-Arthur V. Watkins - A Republican senator from Utah.
-Erdrich's fictional version of Arthur V. Watkins' is heavily based on the real person.
+Arthur V. Watkins – A Republican senator from Utah.
+Erdrich's fictional version of Arthur V. Watkins is heavily based on the real person; his dialogue during the characters visit to Congress is pulled from actual transcriptions.

-Vernon and Elnath - These two Mormon missionaries believe the Chippewa are Lamanites.
+Vernon and Elnath – These two Mormon missionaries believe the Chippewa are Lamanites.